 His main research interest is ophthalmology outcomes research; incorporating optical, visual and patient-centred measurement into the holistic measurement of outcomes in ophthalmology.
 A key element of this is the development of patient-centred measures including visual disability, quality of life and other latent traits using Rasch analysis.
-This method provides for improved internal consistency and measurement precision thus facilitating more effective outcomes research.
-Instruments for the measurement of visual disability in cataract, and quality of life in refractive correction have been developed and instruments for quality of life in keratoconus and corneal transplantation, low vision care, patient satisfaction and pain measurement are under development.
-Also in development is an item bank for visual disability measurement in ophthalmology.
-Post-doctoral Fellow Jyoti Khadka is currently working on this project.
+This method provides for interval scaled measurement, improved internal consistency and measurement precision thus facilitating more effective outcomes research.
+He has developed patient-reported outcome measures for cataract, refractive correction, keratoconus and corneal transplantation, low vision care, ophthalmic pain.
+He is the leader of an international project, the Eye-tem Bank Project, to develop comprehensive measures of ophthalmic quality of life for all eye diseases in all populations.

 Konrad has collaborated widely in areas such as contact lens and psychophysics research, but chiefly his work has been in outcomes research; this has included corneal graft, refractive surgery and contact lens wear outcomes research, but the majority of work has been in cataract surgery outcome.
 His PhD thesis included looking at the factors influencing patient satisfaction after cataract surgery using path analysis, the development of a questionnaire for the assessment of visual disability and studies of vision in cataract which has led to a new method for predicting visual performance after cataract surgery.

 Konrad graduated from the University of Melbourne in 1990 and spent two years in a specialty contact lens practice before joining the Department of Ophthalmology at Flinders University where he completed a PhD in 2000.
 During his PhD studies he also ran a private optometric practice in Glenelg, South Australia.

 Some of his published papers are available here under Publications for easy reference.